 What It Costs

-The platform starts with a free tier (no credit card required), with paid plans from $100/month.
-For context, LinkedIn Recruiter's enterprise seats start at roughly $10K+/year.
+Pricing starts with a free tier (no credit card required), with paid plans from $100/month.
+By contrast, LinkedIn Recruiter’s enterprise seats start at roughly $10K+/year.
 If your current workflow involves bouncing between GitHub, LinkedIn, an email finder tool, and a spreadsheet, consolidating into a single platform saves real time.

 GitHub Recruiting: A Quick-Reference Cheat Sheet

-Use this table as a one-page reference for every step of the GitHub sourcing process - from your initial search query to scaling beyond manual review.
-Each row covers a common task, the recommended approach, and the limitation you'll hit.
+Use this GitHub recruiting cheat sheet as a one-page reference for every step of the sourcing process - from initial search query to scaling beyond manual review.
+Each row covers a common task, the recommended approach, and the limitation you’ll hit.

 GitHub Recruiting: Frequently Asked Questions